lean-mind/savvily-book-converter-python/docs/code-block.md

 ## Basic configuration

-All style configuration have to be set inside `\lstdefinestyle` command as follows.
+All style configuration regarding code blocks has to be set inside the `\lstdefinestyle` command as follows:

 ```latex
 \lstdefinestyle{listing_style_name}{